 COVID-19 Testing Entry Requirements

-For vaccinated travelers: Denmark will accept vaccination cards/certificates issued by EU/EEA member states, as long as 14-days have passed since the final dose.
+For vaccinated travelers: Denmark will accept valid vaccination cards/certificates, as long as at least 14 days and no more than 280 days have passed since the final dose.

 Quarantine Entry Requirements